 Join us for a SPECTRUM winter special in the surrounds of the iconic Brighton Museum.
-Throughout the evening listen to unplugged performances within the exhibition rooms, before joining in on a sing-a-long in the main hall.
+Enjoy an evening of unplugged performances within the exhibition rooms.

 Emma Gatrill is a multi-instrumentalist based in Brighton, UK.
 Her debut, 2012’s Chapter I, was a poignant collection of songs based around her then-latest acquisition – the harp.
 Subtly accompanied by various members of Brighton’s Willkommen Collective, her intricate harp playing coupled with a unique vocal fragility drew comparisons to Björk and Joni Mitchell as well as her friends and co-conspirators Rachael Dadd and Rozi Plain.
 Five years and hundreds of live shows with dozens of different bands later including playing clarinet for Laura Marling's Glastonbury Pyramid set, her larger-scale live ambitions fed back into the writing and recording process for Gatrill’s forthcoming second album, Cocoon, described as 'a beautiful slab of skewed folk-pop brilliance' (Line of Best Fit).

 Much revered for her haunting vocals and poignant lyrics, Sharon Lewis (formerly of the female duo Pooka) performs songs from her recent album Roses At The Top.
 Accompanying herself on piano, guitar and ukulele, Sharon’s spellbinding music has been described as strong medicine for the soul with songs that resonate as deeply as ancient hymns.